Mailgun logo

 Which is more popular, Mailgun or Mandrill?

-On the Knock platform, Mailgun handled 100M–500M messages from December 12th to March 12th compared to 1M–10M for Mandrill.
-Mailgun is currently trending upward in adoption, while Mandrill is trending upward.
+On the Knock platform, Mailgun handled 100M–500M messages from February 10th to May 11th compared to 1M–10M for Mandrill.
+Mailgun volume has remained stable, while Mandrill is trending upward.

 Can I use both Mailgun and Mandrill together?